|

 cancer-related

-the medical and scientific literature, as well as
+in the medical and scientific literature, as well as

 cancer